Malins Intelligence Scale for Indian Children (MISIC)- Master the 2 Domains of the Scale

 If you want to buy MISIC, Please mail us on careershodh@gmail.com

-20 Replies to “Malins Intelligence Scale for Indian Children (MISIC)”
+21 Replies to “Malins Intelligence Scale for Indian Children (MISIC)- Master the 2 Domains of the Scale”

 1. It is quite hard to get it because most of the recent agencies don’t have this test with them.
 The original publisher might have stopped the publication.
 Try to get another one.